 Here’s a round-up of 7 fantastic outdoor places in Surrey to take your kids.
-So, wrap up warm and head outside to enjoy some of Surrey’s most natural playgrounds.
+So, wrap up warm and head outside to enjoy some of Surrey’s amazing natural playgrounds.

 Painshill Park is a magnificent 18th century landscape garden in Cobham, Surrey.
-The beautiful garden’s design includes several rather unique follies which the kids will love exploring.
+The beautiful garden’s design includes several rather unique follies which kids love exploring.

 Look out for the Temple of Bacchus, the Gothic Tower, and Gothic Temple.
 If you venture into the woods, you’ll find the Hidden Hermitage.
 This rustic hut was briefly home to a hermit, who after just 3 weeks fled to the nearest pub.